In my previous blog post, I highlighted some recommended conferences in the Human Resources Industry to attend in the upcoming year.

 Be interested, not only interesting

-One of the common mistakes people make at conferences is talking too much about themselves, their business and their experience.
-People engage and subsequently do business with people who are interested in them and their experience.
+One of the biggest mistakes people make at conferences is talking too much about themselves and their businesses.
+Remember, people engage with those who are interested in them and their experiences.
+Make sure to ask open-ended questions about the person you’re speaking to, their background, and their interests.

 Don’t be scared of strangers